 Just because a Defendant is served a TRO it does not mean that the Plaintiff and/or the prosecution can not proceed criminally on the underlying act of domestic violence that is alleged.
 In other words, it would not be a double jeopardy argument that the Defendant has already litigated the facts of the case through a FRO hearing.
 So a Defendant could not only be forced to litigate the restraining order in family court but also be forced to litigate the criminal charges in criminal court.
 That is one of the main reasons that we strongly recommend that you speak to an experienced Mercer County criminal defense attorney about your options.
 These cases are very complex and tend to have a lot of moving pieces.
 If you would like to speak to one of our criminal defense attorneys about your options, then please contact us at 609-789-0779.

-Facing a Restraining Order in Mercer County
+Need to Speak to a Lawyer About a Restraining Order in Mercer County

 At Proetta & Oliver we defend clients served with temporary restraining order as well as defend them on the underlying criminal charges regardless of whether they are charged with aggravated assault, terroristic threats, kidnapping, sexual assault or a violation of a restraining order.
 We are well aware that no two clients let alone no two cases are the same, as such we are dedicated to making sure that we can adapt our representation in order to fulfill our clients needs.
 If you would like to speak to one of our attorneys about your options then please contact us at 609-789-0779.
 We serve all of Mercer County, including Robbinsville, West Windsor, Lawrence, Hopewell, Princeton and Ewing.